 Score suite upgrades as a Bonvoy Platinum member

 There are two other perks that really set these two cards apart.
 Specifically, the Bonvoy Boundless offers the following two perks, which the Bonvoy Bold doesn’t:

 - A free night award on your account anniversary annually, valid at a property costing up to 35,000 points

 - Premium internet when staying at Marriott hotels

 Premium internet isn’t the most exciting benefit ever, but the free night is a phenomenal benefit.
-To me that free night is the reason to have this card, as it more than justifies the annual fee in and of itself.
+To me that free night is the reason to have this card; it alone more than justifies the annual fee.

 Winner: This is where the Bonvoy Boundless wins by a really, really long shot.
-An annual certificate valid at a property costing up to 35,000 Bonvoy points justifies the annual fee for my in and of itself.
+The annual certificate valid at a property costing up to 35,000 Bonvoy points justifies the annual fee.

 I used my free night at The Langley in the UK earlier this year

 However, long term I can totally see how some people may prefer the no annual fee Bold Card.
 Having a no annual fee card while receiving 15 elite nights annually is an awesome opportunity.
 That’s especially true for people who don’t value the free night award at a minimum of $95.

 As I said, I’ve consistently been able to redeem the free night certificate for hotels that would cost $250+, but I realize that might not be the case for everyone.